salma-emara/aps105-book/README.md

 ```
 A .js file will be created in the same folder for the .toml file.

-3- Open the .md file where you want the quiz to be and add the following line .
+3- Open the .md file where you want the quiz to be and add the following line.
 Replace `file-name` with the name of your quiz file (without .js extension).

 ```
 {{quiz_embed | replace("%%FILENAME%%", "file-name") }}